easybuilders/easybuild-docs/docs/version-specific/supported-software.md

 ### TensorFlow-Datasets

 TensorFlow Datasets is a collection of datasets ready to use, with TensorFlow or other Python ML frameworks, such as Jax.
-All datasets are exposed as tf.data.Datasets , enabling easy-to-use and high-performance input pipelines.
+All datasets are exposed as tf.data.Datasets , enabling simple-to-use and high-performance input pipelines.

 *homepage*: <https://www.tensorflow.org/datasets>